Riley Greene Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (4.02).

-- The Guardians give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Guardians pitchers combine to give up 16 home runs (0.9 per game), the eighth-fewest in the league.

-- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.
+- Quantrill (0-1) takes the mound for the Guardians in his fourth start of the season.
+He has a 5.74 ERA in 15 2/3 innings pitched, with nine strikeouts.

-- The right-hander's last appearance came on Tuesday against the New York Yankees, when he threw three innings, surrendering eight earned runs while giving up eight hits.
+- His most recent time out came on Friday against the Washington Nationals, when the right-hander tossed six innings, surrendering three earned runs while allowing six hits.

-- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
-Opponents have a .275 batting average against him.
+- The 28-year-old has put up an ERA of 5.74, with 5.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.